-Take everything out of your wardrobe including bags accessories and shoes.
-We will be heading towards making a wardrobe which is both winter and summer compatible, I shall be doing a separate post on that at a later date.
+Take everything out of your wardrobe, including bags, accessories, and shoes.
+We will be heading towards making a wardrobe that is both winter and summer compatible.
+I shall be doing a separate post on that at a later date.
 So, for now, empty everything onto your bed.
-Now is a good time to assess clothes that haven’t been worn, that are uncomfortable, don’t make you feel a million dollars or anything that you don’t love.
-If it fits any of those categories donate it immediately!

 - Give the inside of your closet a good clean

-I like to use disinfectant to give it a fresh smell. make sure you dry the area well.
+I like to use a soap and disinfectant solution to give the inside of my closet a fresh smell.
+Make sure you dry the area well.

-- Remove anything you will not be wearing in the summer
+- Remove anything you will not wear in the summer.

 - Empty everything onto your bed.

-Now is a good time to donate clothes that haven’t been worn, that are uncomfortable, don’t make you feel a million dollars or anything that you don’t love.
-If it fits any of those categories donate it immediately!
+Now is an excellent time to donate clothes that you haven’t worn, that are uncomfortable, don’t make you feel a million dollars, or anything that you don’t love.
+If it fits any of those categories, donate it immediately!